about the market

 Is parking available?

-The BPM sits conveniently underneath the City of Boston’s Parcel 7 parking garage.
+The BPM sits conveniently underneath the City of Boston’s Haymarket Center Parking garage, entrance located at 136 Blackstone Street.
 Any vendor can validate your parking ticket upon purchase to give you 3 hours for $3.
 After the 3-hour limit, regular rates apply.

 How do I get to the Market from the T?

 The BPM sits conveniently on top of the Haymarket T station.
-Take the Orange line or Green line (C or E) to “Haymarket” and you will find the BPM at 100 Hanover St. as soon as you get out of the station.
-You may find it helpful to look at the map at the bottom of our homepage.
+Take the Orange line or Green lines (C or E) to “Haymarket” and you will find the BPM at 100 Hanover St. as soon as you get out of the station.

 What else is located near you?

-The BPM is located in between the Boston Freedom Trail, Faneuil Hall, Boston City Hall, and the historic North End.
+The BPM is located in between the Boston Freedom Trail, Faneuil Hall, Boston City Hall, and the historic North End, along the Rose Kennedy Greenway.
 We are centrally-located in the city of Boston and a good starting point for any walking adventure.
-We recommend getting a customized picnic here and finding a nice place on the Greenway to enjoy.
+We recommend picking up a grab & go meal from one of our prepared food entrepreneurs and finding a nice place on The Greenway to enjoy.

 Where is the RMV?

-The Boston RMV is in the same building as the Market, however, it’s address is listed as 136 Blackstone St. The main lobby can be accessed through the Market HUB or from the Market’s outside plaza.
+The Boston RMV is in the same building as the Market, however, it’s address is listed as 136 Blackstone St. The main lobby can be accessed from the Market’s outside plaza.

 How do I become a vendor?